nicweeaboo/nhentai-ruby-telegram-bot/README.md

 # nhentai-ruby-telegram-bot
 This is a telegram bot written with ruby and the ruby nhentai-api and scrapping code. <br>
 There is space for many improvements and refactor the code.
 I just made for the meme and fun.
-Probably won't code nothing more.
+Probably won't code nothing more.<br><br>
+This bot is crashing due the nhentai-api gem requests but still working.

 ### Commands
 `/today` - returns the nhentai doujinshi based on current date (23/04/22 - 230422). <br>